-- List each of your learning outcomes. - For each outcome, Identify the assessment and activity/resource students will complete and how feedback will be provided for you and the students to determine if they achieved the intended learning outcomes. - Check how well the activity or assessment supports the learning outcomes.
-For example: - If the learning outcome is for students to be able to analyze information and an exam with questions requiring students to remember contentrelated facts is the assessment, then the outcomes and assessment are not aligned.
+- List each of your learning outcomes. - For each outcome, Identify the content (assessment, activity, and resource) students will complete and how feedback will be provided for you and the students to determine if they achieved the intended learning outcomes. - Check how well the activity or assessment supports the learning outcomes.
+For example: - If the learning outcome is for students to be able to analyze information and an exam with questions requiring students to remember content-related facts is the assessment, then the outcomes and assessment are not aligned.
 There is no opportunity for students to practice analyzing information.